assessment-takaful-brunei/assessment-january-2025/README.md

 2. **Email Your Submission**
    - Send the zip file to **assessment@takafulbrunei.com** with the subject:
      ```
-     Submission: Takful Assessment - [Your Full Name OR Assessment Code Given]
+     Submission: Takaful Assessment - [Your Full Name OR Assessment Code Given]
      ```

 ---